 So, I decided (more than once) that I just couldn’t drink at all and I’d be able to go a few days without drinking.
 Then something would happen or a situation where I always enjoyed drinking would come up and I’d buy a bottle of my favorite white wine, telling myself “you’ve been able to stop for a few days and you didn’t have withdrawals, so you’re not addicted”.

-I would go through that bottle in one day and start planning on when I’d buy the next one.
-I worried about the money I spent also, so would even buy the cheaper bottles.
-I was totally mentally dependent on alcohol.
+Going through that bottle in one day and starting to plan on when I’d buy the next one.
+I worried about the money I spent also, so I would even buy the cheaper bottles.
+No denying, I was totally mentally dependent on alcohol.